paologiorgi85/onLineGarden/README.md

 ### How do I get set up? ###

-Start from the first example and proceed with the others.
+Start from the first example and proceed with the next.
+Copy the folder into your Arduino library and start to modify and contribute to the Repo.
 The understanding is easy and there are many ways to improve these sketchs.

-Copy the folder into your Arduino library and start to modify and contribute to the Repo.

 ### Contribution guidelines ###